darshanc4696/Insurance_Fraud_Classification/README.md

 # Objective:
 The objective is to construct a model to predict which transactions could be fraudulent with high accuracy.
 # Plan:
-I will be creating a predictive model that predicts if an insurance claim is fraudulent or not.
-The answere between YES/NO, is a Binary Classification task.
+I have been created a predictive model that predicts if an insurance claim is fraudulent or not.
+The answer between YES/NO, is a Binary Classification task.
 This report deals with classification algorithm random forest model to detect fraud transaction in Python.